Gravitational wave: Using pulsar timing arrays

 Pulsars are highly magnetized, rapidly rotating neutron stars.
 A pulsar emits beams of radio waves that, like lighthouse beams, sweep through the sky as the pulsar rotates.
 The signal from a pulsar can be detected by radio telescopes as a series of regularly spaced pulses, essentially like the ticks of a clock.
 GWs affect the time it takes the pulses to travel from the pulsar to a telescope on Earth.
 A pulsar timing array uses millisecond pulsars to seek out perturbations due to GWs in measurements of the time of arrival of pulses to a telescope, in other words, to look for deviations in the clock ticks.
 To detect GWs, pulsar timing arrays search for a distinct quadrupolar pattern of correlation and anti-correlation between the time of arrival of pulses from different pulsar pairs as a function of their angular separation in the sky.
 Although pulsar pulses travel through space for hundreds or thousands of years to reach us, pulsar timing arrays are sensitive to perturbations in their travel time of much less than a millionth of a second.

 The most likely source of GWs to which pulsar timing arrays are sensitive are supermassive black hole binaries, which form from the collision of galaxies.
 In addition to individual binary systems, pulsar timing arrays are sensitive to a stochastic background of GWs made from the sum of GWs from many galaxy mergers.
 Other potential signal sources include cosmic strings and the primordial background of GWs from cosmic inflation.

 Globally there are seven active pulsar timing array projects.
 The North American Nanohertz Observatory for Gravitational Waves (NANOGrav) uses data collected by the Arecibo Radio Telescope, Green Bank Telescope, Very Large Array, and the Canadian Hydrogen Intensity Mapping Experiment.
 The Australian Parkes Pulsar Timing Array (PPTA) uses data from the Parkes radio-telescope.
 The European Pulsar Timing Array (EPTA) uses data from the four largest telescopes in Europe: the Lovell Telescope, the Westerbork Synthesis Radio Telescope, the Effelsberg Telescope and the Nancay Radio Telescope.
 The Indian Pulsar Timing Array (InPTA) uses data from the Giant Metrewave Radio Telescope, and the MeerKAT Pulsar Timing Array (MPTA) uses data from the MeerKAT radio telescope.
 With the African Pulsar Timing (APT) group, these collaborations also collaborate under the title of the International Pulsar Timing Array project.
 Additionally, the Chinese Pulsar Timing Array (CPTA) uses data from the Five-hundred-meter Aperture Spherical Telescope.

-In June 2023, NANOGrav, EPTA, InPTA, PPTA, and CPTA published the first evidence for a stochastic gravitational wave background.
-In particular, they announced evidence for the Hellings-Downs curve, the tell-tale sign of the gravitational wave origin of the observed background.
-In December 2024, MPTA also published evidence for the gravitational wave background.